-Instead of using conventional methods, the projector technique has been opted to perform the amplitude evaluation more systematically.
-In this technique, the amplitude for $H \to V_1 V_2$ using Lorentz covariance can be expressed as
+Instead of using the conventional methods, the projector technique has opted to perform the amplitude evaluation more systematically.
+In this technique, the amplitude for $H \to V_1 V_2$ using the Lorentz covariance can be expressed as